pixl8/Preside-Documentation/docs/06.upgradenotes/10-16/page.md

 This feature is turned off by default for single record deletes, and turned _on_ by default for multi-record deletes.

-See the INSERT-GUIDE-HERE guide for more details about configuring this feature.
+See the [[customizing-deletion-prompt-matches]] guide for more details about configuring this feature.

 ## Datamanager listing batch operations